Duchy of Cornwall Bill [HL]

 Overview

-The Duchy of Cornwall Bill aims to modernize the governance and legal status of the Duchy of Cornwall, a private estate belonging to the heir apparent to the British throne.
-Key changes include altering the succession to the title of Duke of Cornwall, removing certain exemptions and immunities enjoyed by the Duchy, and clarifying its tax status.
+The Duchy of Cornwall Bill aims to reform the Duchy of Cornwall, a private estate belonging to the heir apparent to the British throne.
+Key changes include altering the succession to the title of Duke of Cornwall, removing certain exemptions and immunities enjoyed by the Duchy, and clarifying its tax status and legal representation.

 Description

-The Bill amends the existing succession rules, ensuring that the title of Duke of Cornwall passes to the eldest child of the monarch, regardless of gender.
-This removes the previous restriction which limited the title to only the eldest son.
+- Succession to the Duchy: The title of Duke of Cornwall will now pass to the eldest child of the monarch, regardless of gender, rather than only to the eldest son.

-The Bill extends the Duchy's power to purchase land to the whole of the United Kingdom, instead of England only.
+- Land Purchase Powers: The Duchy's power to purchase land is extended from England to the whole of the United Kingdom.

 Government Spending